How to Get a Contract

 Penn State Housing and Food Services uses eLiving, an online housing system, to manage student Housing Contracts and meal plans.

 While all students use eLiving, there are separate processes for incoming first-year students and current Penn State students.
-Housing is not guaranteed for any student, and some students who request a Housing Contract may not receive an offer.
+Housing is not guaranteed for any student, and some students who request on-campus living may not receive an offer.

 For more information, visit eLiving or follow these links:

 When a first-year student accepts the offer of admission by logging on to MyPennState using their Friends of Penn State (FPS account), they will be informed if on-campus housing is available at that time.
 If housing is available, the student must accept the offer of admission and pay fees ($230 non-refundable general deposit fee and $100 non-refundable housing reservation fee, for a total of $330).
 The student must then agree to the Terms, Conditions, and Regulations of the Housing Contract and the housing and financial statements.
 Completing these steps means the student has successfully accepted the offer of admission and the Housing Contract.
 A confirmation email will be sent to the address on file.

-To modify housing preferences (building, roommate, etc.), log on to eLiving using your FPS account.
+To modify housing preferences (building, roommate, etc.), log on to eLiving using your Penn State access account.
 You can change your preferences until May 15.